“Men are disturbed not by things but by the view they take of them”. Epictetus

 Pain has a purpose when it relates to a new injury or problem.
 It gives us the urgency to deal with an issue, relevant to how much of a problem it is.
 However, once we have had a proper medical diagnosis and the tissues are healed, or will never heal, and no more can be done except pain relief, that’s when OldPain2Go can help - even when nothing else can!

 Our bodies are miracles of nature and in most cases they heal themselves with no conscious input from us.
 It is this aspect of the mind that OldPain2Go taps into.
 OldPain2Go does it in a totally unique way - it gets the subconscious and conscious aspects to talk to each other with the practitioner as an intermediary.
-This is not like anything else and all I need to do is talk to you - it is not hypnosis - no trance is needed.
 It is a simple methodology based on how the brain processes things, so whilst we all store different information in our head we do tend to process things in the same way as everyone else.

 When we continue in pain, long after the initial warning it gave is unnecessary, then all we need to do is change that old, useless out of date program.
 This can only be done at the

-level of the subconscious and I will guide you each step of the way to get you as pain free as is possible - which is usually totally free of that old Pain.
+level of the subconscious and I will guide you each step of the way to get you as pain free as is possible.

 BWRT® – Brain Working Recursive Therapy is a way of rewiring the brain to lead a person to have a healthier and more desired response to a situation.

 The brain reacts to stimuli from the environment by looking for common themes from its history bank and then fires an electrical signal along myriad of neural pathways and gateways at lightning speed.